Glaisdale

 an increase on the 2001 UK census figure of 974.

+From 1974 to 2023 it was part of the Borough of Scarborough, it is now administered by the unitary North Yorkshire Council.

-Glaisdale Parish Church is dedicated to St. Thomas and is one of five churches within the United Benefice of Middle Esk Moor.
+St Thomas' Church, Glaisdale is one of five churches within the United Benefice of Middle Esk Moor.
 The present church dates from 1793.
 An earlier "Chappell of Glaisdale", a cruciform straw-thatched building, was located on the same site: a date stone of 1585 may be seen in the side of the steps leading to the present church tower.

 Beggar's Bridge

 At the eastern edge of the village lies Beggar's Bridge, built by Thomas Ferris in 1619.
 Ferris was a poor man who hoped to wed the daughter of a wealthy local squire.
 In order to win her hand, he planned to set sail from Whitby to make his fortune.
 On the night that he left, the Esk was swollen with rainfall and he was unable to make a last visit to his intended.
 He eventually returned from his travels a rich man and, after marrying the squire's daughter, built Beggar's Bridge so that no other lovers would be separated as they were.
 The bridge is now Grade II* listed.